yehia67/documentation/client-libraries/0.1/introduction/overview.md

 ## IoT experiments

-### High Mobility

-High Mobility develop a standardized API platform for vehicles.
-This API can be combined with IOTA to created connected vehicle applications on the Tangle.

 - [Smart Charging](https://github.com/iotaledger/high-mobility-blueprints) your electric vehicle (EV) and paying with iota tokens

 - [MAM - High Mobility-Porsche](https://github.com/iotaledger/high-mobility-blueprints) securely sending data from onboard a Porsche EV to the Tangle

-### Smart city

 - [Smart City - AstroPiOTA](root://smartcity/0.1/astropiota/introduction/overview.md) publishing local environment sensor data to the Tangle